VII. University Courses

 This multidisciplinary, team-taught course provides an in-depth study of how artificial intelligence methodologies can be applied to solve real-world problems in different fields.
 Students will work in groups to propose solutions whilst considering social and ethical implications of artificial intelligence technologies.

 What are the best ways to share biological knowledge with non-scientists, including user groups wishing to apply this knowledge?
-Students learn to be accurate, credible, inclusive and engaging communicators in a variety of media (from written articles or policy documents to tweets and podcasts).
+Students learn to be accurate, credible, inclusive and engaging communicators in a variety of media (from written articles or policy documents to social media).

 A period of study in another country as part of a graduate program at the University of Guelph.
 Details may be obtained from the Office of Graduate and Postdoctoral Studies.